dsc-courses/practice.dsc40a.com/problems/fa22-midterm/fa22-midterm-q01.md

 # BEGIN SUBPROB

-First of all, write down the updating rule for gradient descent in general and for this function.
+Write down the updating rule for gradient descent in general, then write down the updating rule for gradient descent for the function $f(x)$.

 # BEGIN SOLUTION